BreanaMajors/BreezyIT/README.md

-- Hi, I’m Breana Majors who is obsessed with coding. 👋
+- Hi, I’m Breana Majors who is obsessed Data. 👋
-- Software Development is where my heart is at! 👀
 - If I am not on my computer constantly learning.
 I am outside gardening fruits and vegetables🪴
 - Don't be afraid to reach out!
 Let's chat! 📫